-Manager, Digital & Marketing
+Director, Digital & Marketing

 Molly began her career in philanthropy with the YMCA of Greater New York.
 She then served as Digital Marketing Manager for the Stephen Siller Foundation, where she managed major brand campaigns.
 Most recently, Molly served as the Director of Special Events for the YMCA of Greater New York where she led signature fundraising events and implemented donor cultivation strategies.
 Molly holds a B.A. from Elon University and an M.P.A from New York University’s Robert F. Wagner Graduate School of Public Service.
 She is also a volunteer member of Robin Hood Foundation’s P.Y.T.

-Gabrielle L. McGee
+Gabrielle Raymond McGee